Fast of Ab

 The numerous Kinot (lamentations) each have their own distinctive melody or chant, and these form a significant part of the S&P musical repertoire.
 In fact the former Hazan of the NY S&P, Revd.
 Abraham Lopes Cardozo, expressed the beautiful sentiment that in the messianic age hopefully the music will remain but be sung to new, happier words.

 For details of other S&P customs for the day click here.

-In 5772 / 2012, the Musical Director of the London S&P, Eliot Alderman, completed a magnificent job he began the previous year, rehabilitating the kinot.
-He has updated, or in most cases written from scratch, harmonies for the choruses sung by the congregation, greatly improving the depth of the sound.
+In 2012, the then Musical Director of the London S&P, Eliot Alderman, completed a magnificent job he began the previous year, rehabilitating the kinot.
+He updated, or in most cases wrote from scratch, harmonies for the choruses sung by the congregation, greatly improving the depth of the sound.
 The recordings from the 2012 service at Lauderdale Road can be heard here.

 This has the same melody as the famous and much loved El Norah from the Neilah service on Kippur, but without the chorus.

 ♫ Sei Kinah [LR2012]

 This Kinah has the memorable refrain: "Libi, Libi al halaleyhem; me'ay, ma'ay al al harugeyhem" ("O my heart, my heart, what loss; my stomach,my stomach, so many dead!")